wkgcass/f/docs/README.md

 Other classes are holding their own functionalities.

 Except for container types (e.g. MList, Monad, Ptr), all classes provide their entrance methods with static modifier.
 (As a result, you can use `import static` to simplify the code.)

+## null check

+The null check is very strict.

+All container type and function parameters will reject null values, all methods with a `null` partner method (e.g. F.unit(T) and F.unit()) will reject null values.
+The parameter that may accept a null value argument will be annotated with `@Nullable`.
+The method that may (or always) return a null value will be annotated with `@Nullable`.

+However, containers will accept null values as their inside elements, e.g. Ptr.nil() will give you a Ptr that holds null value.
+MList also accepts null values when you add it into the list.